CMHA Get Set & Connect Program

 Meetup.com

-the world's largest network of local groups.
-Meetup makes it easy for anyone to organize a local group or find one of the thousands already meeting up face-to-face.
+Meetup.com is the world's largest network of local groups.
+It is an easy way for anyone to organize a local group or find one of the thousands already meeting up face-to-face.
 More than 9,000 groups get together in local communities each day, each one with the goal of improving themselves or their communities.

 Home